-You can be sitting in the sweltering summer sun or getting refracted rays off snowy slopes—you still have to watch out for UV rays!
+Whether you’re sitting in the sweltering summer sun at the beach or getting refracted rays off snowy slopes—you still have to watch out for UV rays!
 No matter how you’re playing in the sunshine, one thing is vital: protecting your skin.
 Having a natural sunscreen you can count on means more fun outdoors without worrying about sunburn, premature aging, putting synthetic ingredients on your skin, or letting those ingredients potentially pollute the water.

 How does sunscreen work?

-In the most basic terms, sunscreen protects your skin by blocking UV rays.
-Watch this video for a complete breakdown, and check out our simplified explanation below.
+In the most basic terms, sunscreen protects your skin by blocking UV (ultraviolet) rays.
+Watch this video for a complete breakdown and check out our simplified explanation below.

-Many chemical sunscreens contain avobenzone, oxybenzone, retinyl palmitate, parabens, phthalates, petrochemicals, PABA and 1, 4-dioxane, UV chemical absorbers, artificial colors, and synthetic fragrances.
-These work by chemically absorbing UV light, but they also present the potential for system toxicity.
+Many synthetic sunscreens contain avobenzone, oxybenzone, retinyl palmitate, parabens, phthalates, petrochemicals, PABA and 1, 4-dioxane, UV chemical absorbers, artificial colors, and synthetic fragrances.
+These work by chemically absorbing UV light, but they may also find their way into your system via your skin.

-Barrier sunscreens: Using ingredients such as zinc oxide or titanium dioxide, barrier sunscreens block UV rays rather than absorbing them.
-However, in attempts to make these more appealing to the consumer, many so-called “natural sunscreens” end up using nanoparticle-sized zinc oxide in their sunscreen formula, which means they contain particles so small that they can enter your bloodstream.
+Ingredients such as zinc oxide or titanium dioxide create a barrier to block UV rays rather than absorbing them.
+However, in attempts to make these more appealing to the consumer, many so-called “natural sunscreens” end up using nanoparticle-sized zinc oxide in their formulas, which means they contain particles so small that they can enter your bloodstream.

 What makes Young Living Mineral Sunscreen different?

-When the scientists at Young Living formulated our Mineral Sunscreen, they wanted to develop the very best—for kids, adults, for everyone in the family.
+When the scientists at Young Living formulated our Mineral Sunscreen, they wanted to develop the very best—for kids, for adults, for everyone in the family.
 To create the right sunscreen, they knew blocking UV rays was the right path, so a zinc oxide sunscreen—a barrier approach—was the right formulation.
-But Young Living’s scientists, bound by the Seed to Seal® commitment to create the absolute best products available with the cleanest ingredients possible, developed a sunscreen that uses non-nano zinc oxide, which means when you wear this sunscreen, you won’t absorb the chemicals into your bloodstream, however benign they may be.
+So Young Living’s scientists, guided by the Seed to Seal® commitment to create the absolute best products available with the cleanest ingredients possible, developed a sunscreen that uses non-nano zinc oxide, which means when you wear this sunscreen, you won’t absorb the ingredients into your bloodstream, however benign they are.
 To learn more about nanoparticles and why you should steer clear, check out this blog post.

 Young Living Mineral Sunscreen SPF 50